President Trump: We can help make America a manufacturing super power. Learn more

 CONTACT US

-If EPA follows the required science protocols in conducting a transparent risk evaluation of formaldehyde, using the best available, highest quality and most relevant data will demonstrate that the responsible uses of formaldehyde, and any potential exposures, continue to be properly managed.
+If EPA followed the required science protocols in conducting a transparent risk evaluation of formaldehyde, using the best available, highest quality, and most relevant data, it would find that the responsible uses of formaldehyde, and any potential exposures, continue to be properly managed.

 FAQs